-BUILDING DYNAMIC & CREATIVE MUSICAL
+BUILDING DYNAMIC & CREATIVE ECOSYSTEMS

 Boston-based musician, educator, and arts advocate, Christopher Schroeder is a catalyst for social change through music and arts education.
 With over a decade of arts leadership and teaching experience, he has successfully established programs and influenced music ecosystems within the Boston community and throughout the United States.
 Most recently, he was recognized as a finalist for the 2022 Excellence Award in Leadership award for the Massachusetts Non-Profit Network, Boston Future Leader by the Greater Boston Chamber of Commerce, and a quarter-finalist for the 2019 Grammy Music Educator Award.

 Schroeder currently serves as the Executive Director of the Boston Music Project, Adjunct Faculty at Emerson College, Visiting Faculty at Longy School of Music of Bard College, and is a guest conductor and clinician with Conn Selmer, Inc. Under his leadership, Schroeder led the Boston Music Project through transformative growth amidst a global pandemic, penning its first three-year strategic plan, leading an organizational rebrand, expanding the scale of the program from 1 site serving 150 youth with 17 staff, to 14 sites serving 1,000 youth with 52 staff, and establishing fiscal health - quadrupling its operating budget from a -$53K deficit to +$1.3 million in three years.